zbmed-semtec/hybrid-pre-doc2vec-doc-relevance/InstructionMuhammad.md

 * [RELISH](https://drive.google.com/drive/u/0/folders/1qfHIWN2ncfboqtigF3DKOFiQFFYnTWI0)
 * [TREC](https://drive.google.com/drive/u/0/folders/1wQ_ys557E3E3opQUuSWSPmtltyqLALm4)

-In my home directory I have a folder called `data_full`, and two subfolders called `RELISH` and `TREC`.
+In my home directory, I have a folder called `data_full`, and two subfolders called `RELISH` and `TREC`.
 I unzipped both datasets in their corresponding folder, so that I had the RELISH files in `~/data_full/RELISH/RELISH_annotated_xmls` and TREC in `~/data_full/TREC/TREC_annotated_xmls`.

-I also deleted the file `26740972_annotated.xml` in RELISH and 8914767_annotated.xml in `TREC`, since they used to have an abstract, but it later runs they are markes as missing PMIDs.
+I also deleted the file `26740972_annotated.xml` in RELISH and 8914767_annotated.xml in `TREC`, since they used to have an abstract, but it later runs they are marked as missing PMIDs.

 I also recommend that you have both the `hybrid-dictionary-ner-doc2vec-doc-relevance` and `medline-preprocessing` repositories downloaded to your home directory.